skillrepos/cspaces-intro/labs.md

 ![Staging a new file](./images/spaces27.png?raw=true "Staging a new file")

 8. Now you can commit and push the file.
-In the Source Control view, click on the down area of the green "Commit" button or right click and select the "Commit & Push" option.
+In the Source Control view, click on the down area of the big "Commit" button or right click and select the "Commit & Push" option.

 ![Committing a new file](./images/spaces28.png?raw=true "Committing a new file")